 Disclaimer: I received some of these products for free to review.
-As an Amazon Associate, I earn from qualifying purchases, and this post also contains affiliate links.
-This means I’ll earn a small commission if you click through and make a purchase at no additional cost to you.
+In addition, as an Amazon Associate, I earn from qualifying purchases, and this post contains affiliate links.
+If you click any of these links and make a purchase, I’ll earn a small commission at no additional cost to you.
 All opinions are my own and can’t be bought.
+Thanks so much for supporting me and my blog!
 (Click here for more info.)

 1. A Planner

 Every college student knows the importance of staying organized with a planner.
 Not only does it keep you on track with homework, but if you use it right, it can hold your whole life together.

 Picking out a planner can be tricky, so be sure to explore a little before buying so you know you get one that works for you and your lifestyle.
 My personal favorite brand is Day Designer: I love how the daily page layout is set up, with room for appointments on one side and a to-do list for homework on the other.
 It’s cute, functional, and sturdy enough to last the entire semester—but it is a little on the pricey side!

 Instead of carrying bulky binders around campus, I like to carry sturdy notebooks with pocket folders attached.
 That way, I can keep the syllabus for each class and any other handouts I receive right beside all of my notes, and I don’t have to worry about remembering to bring a notebook and a folder to class each day.
 Consolidating them saves space in my backpack—and keeps some weight off my back!

 I hate the permanence of writing with pen, but I equally despise the thick, faded writing that comes from standard pencils.
 To solve this problem, I prefer to use mechanical pencils.
 You can get a ton of them for super cheap, and replacement lead is easily found at any drugstore or Walmart.